chuckfairy/ether-sheet-music/README.md

 # Install

 - `npm install`
+- `./bin/build.js` Build contract
+- `./bin/startup.sh` startup node web server

+# Config

+- basic config for default values in `./config/config.json`

 ## Eth Private Network

 Install the GUI app http://truffleframework.com/ganache/.
 When the app is started...

 - Settings > Server > Port Number.
-Set this to `8545`.
+Set this to `8545` or whatever you have set in the `config.json`.
 You'll only need to do this once.
 - Make sure you are automining
 - Within the app it's going to give you a number of accounts with tons of ETH.
 Import one of these into metamask via the private key.
 - If you ever restart Ganache.
 Under settings in metamask.
 Click `Reset Account`.
 Nothing will work without this.